Data organization

 Unclear functionality for filters and columns:

-Researchers didn't understand what filters did, couldn't track which ones they'd applied, and struggled with column customization.
+Researchers didn't understand what filters did, couldn't track which they'd applied, or customize columns easily.

 05